dormant-chicken/sortty/README.md

 sortty --algorithm forever
 ```

-Setting it to forever makes the program shuffle the array and sort the array forever, with a different random algorithm every time (excluding bogo sort)
+Setting it to forever makes the program shuffle the array and sort it with a random algorithm forever (excluding bogo sort)

 <br>

 ## Uninstalling

-Run this command to remove the sortty binaries:
+Run this command to remove the program:

 ```
 rm ~/.local/bin/sortty